 3. Know best practises for your tools

-From your website, mobile strategy to your various marketing channels and tools, are you on top of best practises to maximise sales?
+From your website and mobile strategy to your various marketing channels and tools, are you on top of best practices to maximise sales?

 RELATED: Get SMS marketing best practise for ecommerce from our Shopify research report.

 Customer journeys change every year, but this year, like last, has been unlike any other.
 It’s imperative that you consider new offerings or ways to get goods to customers in case of changing restrictions and conditions.

 As we’ve seen from the stats, curbside pick-up has increased in use during BFCM massively.
 It offers an easy way for customers to pick up orders at their leisure, rather than waiting a week or so for delivery.

 RELATED: Read our in-depth guide to whether Click and Collect is right for you.

 Consider where text messaging could support these efforts and journeys.
 Contactless delivery uses text notifications to keep customers alerted and updated as to their packages’ progress.